satta/ifplugo/README.md

 ## Prerequisites

-To build ifplugo, one needs [libdaemon](http://0pointer.de/lennart/projects/libdaemon/) in addition to Go and C compilers.
+To build ifplugo, one needs Go and C compilers.
 Also, obviously, this is Linux-only.

 ## Example